LogicEu/fract/README.md

 ## Build

-> There are two build scripts in this repository to build the library.
-You can easily
+> There are two build scripts in this repository, one is a Makefile and the
-> compile fract as static and dynamic library with the following command:
+> other is a shell script.
+You can compile the library with any of the two.
+> The build scripts currently work on Linux and MacOS.

 ```shell
 make all -j # or ./build.sh all